HOME SEARCH ALL TOPICS

-The attention paid to school uniform by Copthall County Grammar School in the 1950s was probably typical of the attention paid to school uniform by most British grammar schools at that time.
-School uniform was deemed particularly important for outdoor wear, because of the public seeing it, and we girls were expected to give a good impression.
+The attention paid to school uniform by Copthall County Grammar School when I and later pupils were there was probably typical of the attention paid to it in most British grammar schools.
+After the more make-shift uniforms of the war years, school uniform was deemed particularly important for outdoor wear because the public saw it and judged the school by it.
+So we girls were expected to give a good impression.
 In fact, failure to wear the school beret on a journey to and from school was a common way to get a detention - if of course a teacher happened to spot it.

 Winter uniform